Customer Support Page, where you will find answers to your Safari Questions

 - Experienced Ugandan Driver-Guide: A Safari becomes more enjoyable with a knowledgeable and professional Local Driver-Guide.

-- Greet and Meet at Airport upon arrival: We provide meet and greet Services which include a welcome gift and Safari Informational Packet.
+- Greet and Meet at Airport upon Arrival: We provide meet-and-greet Services, which include a welcome gift and Safari Informational Packet.

 - Full-Board Lodging: All meals are included except alcoholic drinks, sodas, and snacks that you might order apart from meals.
 Some luxury Lodges have non-premium alcoholic beverages and sodas.